 Miss Stancer is our class teacher.
 She has a pet tortoise called Martha and a Ragdoll cat called Winnie.
 She is a massive Manchester United fan and has a very large collection of Disney films!
-She likes to travel and shares with us experiences of her holiday to Sri Lanka, where she saw sea turtles and participated in a Buddhist festival with dancing elephants.
+She likes to go shopping with her family and eating

 Miss Stancer is fun, caring, bubbly and kind, and encourages us to try our best and dream big!